Inez Andrews

 People Also Ask

-Some of Inez Andrews's most popular tracks include Lord Don't Move That Mountain, Mary Don't You Weep, On Healer, Lord, Don't Move The Mountain, Just When I Needed Him Most.
-Listen to these songs and discover more from their extensive catalog.
+Inez Andrews' most-played tracks include Lord Don't Move That Mountain, Mary Don't You Weep, On Healer, Lord, Don't Move The Mountain, Just When I Needed Him Most.
+Listen to these songs and explore more from their catalog on this page.

 Born: April 14, 1929 in Birmingham, Alabama – Died: December 19, 2012 in South Side Chicago, IL.
 Inez Andrews was an American gospel singer, songwriter and recording artist.
-Her soaring, wide-ranging...
+Her soaring, wide-ranging voice — from contralto croon to soul-wrenching wa...
 Read the full biography on this page.

-You can find Inez Andrews vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Inez Andrews vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community